awsdocs/amazon-aurora-user-guide/doc_source/devops-guru-for-rds.md

 **Fast resolution**
 Each anomaly identifies the performance issue and suggests avenues of investigation or corrective actions\.
 For example, DevOps Guru for RDS might recommend that you investigate specific wait events\.
 Or it might recommend that you tune your application pool settings to limit the number of database connections\.
 Based on these recommendations, you can resolve performance issues more quickly than by troubleshooting manually\.

-**Deep knowledge of Amazon engineers**
+**Deep knowledge of Amazon engineers and machine learning**
-To detect performance issues and help you resolve bottlenecks, DevOps Guru for RDS relies on machine learning \(ML\)\.
+To detect performance issues and help you resolve bottlenecks, DevOps Guru for RDS relies on machine learning \(ML\) and advanced mathematical formulas\.
 Amazon database engineers contributed to the development of the DevOps Guru for RDS findings, which encapsulate many years of managing hundreds of thousands of databases\.
 By drawing on this collective knowledge, DevOps Guru for RDS can teach you best practices\.

 ## How DevOps Guru for RDS works<a name="devops-guru-for-rds.how-it-works"></a>